deeplearning4j/deeplearning4j-examples/README.md

 - [arbiter-examples](arbiter-examples/README.md)
 This project contains a set of examples that demonstrate useage of the Arbiter library for hyperparameter tuning of Deeplearning4J neural networks.

-## Feedback
+## Feedback & Contributions
-While these set of examples don't cover all the functionality available in DL4J the intent is that it will cover the functionality required for most users - beginners and advanced.
-File an issue [here](https://github.com/eclipse/deeplearning4j-examples/issues) if you have feedback.
+While these set of examples don't cover all the features available in DL4J the intent is to cover functionality required for most users - beginners and advanced.
+File an issue [here](https://github.com/eclipse/deeplearning4j-examples/issues) if you have feedback or feature requests that are not covered here.
+We are also available via our [discourse community channel](https://community.konduit.ai/t/welcome-to-discourse/7) for questions.
+We welcome contributions from the community.
+More information can be found [here](CONTRIBUTORS.md)
 We **love** hearing from you.
-We are also available via our [discourse community channel](https://community.konduit.ai/t/welcome-to-discourse/7) for questions.
 Cheers!